Berlin-Kobayashi/martialarts-tracker/README.md

  - extract service package to own package
  - cover empty property reflection panic
  - optimize expanding by adding a temporary map of IDs
+ - Test Mongo repository
+ - improve error handling in service to always respond with proper status codes